HelloByeLetsNot/Endless-Online-Color-Bot/README.md

-# Endless-Online-Color-Bot
+# EOPHP2
-A simple endless online color bot.
+A modular bot for Endless Online